thecosmicslug/imgui/examples/addons_examples/README_FIRST.txt

 -> imguisoloud.h/cpp:		depends on STL.
 License:  ZLib/LibPNG (and others more liberal) Link: [http://sol.gfxile.net/soloud/index.html]
 -> imguitinyfiledialogs.h/cpp:	depends on Comdlg32.lib and Ole32.lib on Windows.
 Link: [http://tinyfiledialogs.sourceforge.net]
 -> imguisqlite3.h/cpp:		depends on -lsqlite3.
 It's CppSQLite from [http://www.codeproject.com/KB/database/CppSQLite.aspx]
--> imguifreetype.h/cpp:		depends on freetype2 (-lfreetype).
-License: MIT.
-It allows better font hinting, and Bold and Oblique variations of the .ttf font.
-Link: [https://github.com/Vuhdo/imgui_freetype]
 -> imguiminigames.h/cpp:	no dependencies.
 For a list of minigames and their own license, please read addons/yes_addons/imguiminigames.h.
 -> imguibz2.h/cpp:		no dependencies.
 It's libbzip2 (http://www.bzip.org/), inlined and made a bit more ImGui-friendly.
 License: BSD-style.
 It allows loading .ttf.bz2 font files when using some imguibinding.
 [You can define BZ_DECOMPRESS_ONLY to reduce memory impact a bit].
 -> imguistringifier.h/cpp:	no dependencies.
 It includes libb64 (libb64.sourceforge.net License: Public Domain).
 It makes easier to embed files inside source code (e.g. ttf fonts, shader source code, and so on).